Prescription Drug Overdose (PDO) Prevention Grant Projects in high-burden regions

 - Lincoln, Linn, Benton

-- Mid-Willamette Valley – Marion, Yamhill, Polk
+- Mid-Willamette Valley – Marion, Yamhill and Polk counties

-- North Coast – Clatsop, Tillamook, Columbia
+- North Coast – Clatsop, Tillamook, and Columbia counties

-- South Coast – Coos, Curry
+- South Coast – Coos and Curry counties

-- Tri Counties – Clackamas, Multnomah, Washington
+- Tri Counties – Clackamas, Multnomah, and Washington counties

 For more information on the OHA Prescription Drug Overdose Prevention project in your area, please contact Mary Borges.